readingcapital/readingcapital.github.io/volume-1/index.md

 If not all surplus-value is consumed but (part of) it is re-invested *accumulation* takes place.
-Additional money seeks to buy additional means of production and workers on the market.
+Additional money seeks to buy additional means of production and labour(-power) on the market.

 These commodities must be available on the market, which means they must have been produced already by the time a capitalist decides to extend production.